Isobel Barnett: Later life and death

 In her last years Barnett became reclusive and eccentric.
 In 1980 she was found guilty of shoplifting, and fined £75 for stealing a can of tuna and a carton of cream worth 87 pence from her village grocer.
 This brought her briefly back into the public eye; four days later on 20 October, she was found dead at her home in Cossington, Leicestershire.

-A coroner's inquest subsequently ruled that Barnett killed herself with an overdose of painkillers in her bath.
+A coroner's inquest subsequently ruled that Barnett killed herself by deliberately ingesting 10 to 12 tablets of Distalgesic, a painkiller, in her bath.
 During the inquest, police testified that she wore an extra spacious pocket, known as a poacher's pocket, inside her coat when she was caught stealing the groceries.
 Two days before her death, Lady Barnett told an interviewer she was a compulsive thief and had been shoplifting for years.
 Finding that Barnett, a trained physician, killed herself deliberately with an overdose of arthritis painkiller, the coroner, Guy Toone, said, "She had recently suffered one of the most traumatic experiences any woman could suffer".
 Toone went on to say, "I am satisfied she took a fatal overdose deliberately and knew what she was doing".

 Barnett's story was recounted by several of her friends and colleagues in a 1991 BBC Radio 4 documentary in the Radio Lives series, in which it was said that she gave no indication to any of her friends that she was planning to take her own life, and that she kept up a façade of "business as usual".

-New research published in 2025 casts doubt upon the original findings in regards to Barnett's death.
+Writing in the Leicester Gazette in 2025, Paul Stenning cast doubt on the coroner's verdict, quoting an earlier statement by Dista Products, the manufacturers of Distalgesic, that 10 to 12, or even 40, tablets of Distalgesic would not be a fateful dose.